December 2, 2025

 Now we know what the Amazon Account Health Rating is all about.
 Let's look at important metrics you should pay attention to on your Amazon Health page:

-1. Order Defect Rate (ODR): The Order Defect Rate is a metric that measures your ability to leave your customers happy and satisfied as the A-to-Z guarantee claims.
+1. Order Defect Rate (ODR): The Order Defect Rate is a metric that measures your ability to leave your customers happy and satisfied with the A-to-Z guarantee claims.
 This is measured within the past 60 days.
 Negative feedback, successful A-to-Z claims, and credit card chargebacks should be kept below 1% to maintain a good ODR.

 2. Late Dispatch Rate: The Late Dispatch Rate (LDR) is a metric that measures the number of orders that had their shipping confirmation posted after the expected ship date.
 The LDR is measured over a timeframe of 10 or 30 days.
 To avoid a warning or account suspension, it is important to keep your LDR below 4%.

 3. Cancellation Rate: The cancellation rate is a metric that measures the number of orders canceled by the seller within 7-day timeframes.
-The Cancelation rate metric only measures seller-fulfilled orders.
+The cancellation rate metric only measures seller-fulfilled orders.
 As an Amazon seller, it is important to maintain a percentage lower than 2.5%.

 4. Valid Tracking Rate: The Valid Tracking Rate (VDR) is a metric that measures the total number of self-fulfilled orders given a valid tracking number within 30 days.
 This metric should be maintained above 95%.